From a very early age, Russ could get a tune out of just about anything he got his

 Royal Conservatory of Music, his interests shifted to the saxophone, being

 such as Eddie "Lockjaw" Davis, Paul Desmond, Lee Allen, Stanley Turrentine,

 King Curtis and Cannonball Adderley.

-He went on to head a group called "The Ramblers" at Toronto's Zanzibar Tavern,
+He headed a group called "The Ramblers" at Toronto's Zanzibar Tavern

 featuring Shawn and Jay Jackson.
 He worked with the Majestics on a regular

 television series of CBC called "Where It's At".